moov-io/infra/docs/traefik.md

 The response headers are proxied from `auth` back to the original client accoring to `ingress.kubernetes.io/auth-response-headers` on each `Ingress`.

 [Mozilla MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

+### Certificates

+We use [Let's Encrypt](https://letsencrypt.org/) integration in Traefik to [dynamically generate certificates](https://docs.traefik.io/configuration/acme/) accoridng to hostnames specified in `Ingress` objects.
+Each certificate is stored in a `PersistentVolume` and rotated automatically by Traefik.
+For configuration parameters checkout the `ConfigMap` called `traefik-config` in the `lb` namespace.